Welsh Industrial and Maritime Museum

 The Welsh Industrial and Maritime Museum was located in Butetown, Cardiff, Wales, prior to the Cardiff Bay regeneration in the late 1990s.
-The museum formed part of the National Museums and Galleries of Wales, now known as Amgueddfa Cymru – National Museum Wales and the first stage opened in 1977, and it closed just 22 years later in 1998.
+The museum formed part of the National Museums and Galleries of Wales, now known as Amgueddfa Cymru – Museum Wales, and the first stage opened in 1977, and it closed just 22 years later in 1998.

 Construction of the museum began in October 1974.
 Exhibits included cars, a bus and tram, a lighthouse, a figurehead from HMS Hamadryad, the Sea Alarm tugboat and a replica of Richard Trevithick's 1803 locomotive, Pen-y-Darren.
 A permanent exhibition described the history of the docks and coal mining in South Wales.

 Dr Geraint Jenkins was curator of the museum from 1978 until 1987.

 The museum closed on 1 June 1998 to make way for the new Mermaid Quay shopping development.
 Its exhibits were redistributed to other museums and the Sea Alarm was scrapped.
 A new location for a similar museum, in Swansea, was not chosen until two years after the closure.
 The National Waterfront Museum opened in Swansea in 2005.